 Pudong

-We spent much of this day in this area and took advantage of some shops that we don’t find in Portugal like Uniqlo.
+We spent much of the last day of our 4 days in Shanghai in this area and took advantage of some shops that we don’t find in Portugal like Uniqlo.

 Subway: Dongchang Road (line 2) e Century Avenue (line 2, 4, 6 and 9)